Charlotte van Pallandt

-Charlotte van Pallandt (24 September 1898 – 30 July 1997), was a Dutch painter and sculptor.
+Charlotte Dorothée van Pallandt (24 September 1898 – 30 July 1997) was a Dutch noblewman, painter and sculptor.

 Biography

-She was born in Arnhem to a wealthy family of Dutch nobility, and grew up in Schaarsbergen with her three sisters and brother.
+She was born in Arnhem to a wealthy Pallandt family, belonging an old Dutch nobility, and grew up in Schaarsbergen with her three sisters and a brother.

 In 1910 her older sister died of peritonitis and her family moved to the Hague in 1913 and sent her to a boarding school in London, where she studied at the Ealing School of Art.
 When she returned to The Hague she continued her drawing lessons with the painter Albert Roelofs and became a member of the Pulchri Studio.

-On 18 September 1919 she married Joachim Adolph Zeyger, count of Regteren Limpurg and settled with him in Bern, though they divorced in 1924.
+On 18 September 1919 she married Joachim Adolph Zeyger, Count of Recteren-Limpurg (1893-1943) and settled with him in Bern, though they divorced in 1924.